 Over the past few weeks, I’ve been pining for a good point-and-click.
-I think it’s something to do with the nostalgia element.
-I grew up with the adventure genre so when things are getting heavy in the real world (and let’s face it, things are pretty heavy right now), they’re the games I usually turn to.
+It’s something to do with the nostalgia element.
+I grew up with the genre so when things are getting heavy in the real world (and let’s face it, things are pretty heavy right now), they’re the games I usually turn to.

 The problem is that I haven’t been able to find one which has held my interest.
 The last release I played and enjoyed was The Blind Prophet by ARS GOETIA after the Digital Dragons Indie Celebration demo in May persuaded me to buy the full game.
 Since then, nothing seems to be scratching the itch; I’ve spent hours staring at my Steam wishlist or installing a title only to put it to one side an hour later, when I realise it’s not giving me that true point-and-click vibe that I’m searching for right now.

 The thing is, I know there are some good titles coming soon and I had the opportunity to try a few demos during the Steam Game Festival last month.
 Mutropolis by Pirita Studio seems like it’s going to be a science-fiction tale which isn’t as dark as some of the other titles out there and Papetura by Petums is a hand-crafted game which looks absolutely gorgeous.
 There’s also Whateverland by Caligari Games, a project I found out about when a fellow member of a Facebook group posted a link to its Kickstarter campaign.